YipChiSan/Front-End-learning-notes/Solutions of Introduction to the Front End.md

 > What is the selector in a CSS ruleset?

 This is the HTML element name at the start of the ruleset.
 It defines the element(s) to be styled.

+> What is the property and property value in a CSS ruleset?

+* **property**: These are ways in which you can style an HTML element.
+* **property value**: This chooses one out of many possible appearances for a given property.